E-anae/cp-gap-rust/README.md

 The chosen method to read and send message from capcom is UART (UART7 in this case).
 The rx interupt implementation can be found at `src/interrupts.rs`, where we call capcom accept to process the sent command.
 And the sender impl can be found in `src/gapcom_sender.rs`, it uses UART7's tx to send the response.

+Once a command has been fully accepted, the associated callback will be called, the can be found in `gapcom_callbacks.rs`.
+Supported commands are: ping, set-log-verbosity, set-gyroscope.

 ### Step 2 (Logger)

 Logger implementation can be found at `src/logger.rs`, it uses USART1's tx to log messages.
 After instanciation, a logger instance can be retrieved using the logger_instance function which will retrieve the logger and return a static ref to the value contained inside the mutex which will allow us to access the logger from anywhere in the project.